qtlHD/qtlHD/doc/input/mapping_inputs.md

 Other reserved symbols are `True` and `False` (and, as mentioned above, `as`).

-An example can be found [here](https://github.com/pjotrp/qtlHD/blob/master/test/data/regression/test_symbol.qtab).
+An example of a symbol reader can be found [here](https://github.com/pjotrp/qtlHD/blob/master/test/data/regression/test_symbol.qtab).
 Reader and writer are [here](https://github.com/pjotrp/qtlHD/tree/master/src/D/qtl/plugins/qtab).

 # The founder section